coveo/ui-kit/packages/samples/vuejs/README.md

 # Vue.js Search Page

-This code sample was created to provide developers with a minimal working page that exemplifies the configuration and implementation of the atomic library in a Vue.js application.
+This code sample was created to provide developers with a minimal working page that exemplifies the configuration and implementation of the Atomic library in a Vue.js application.

 ## Project setup

-If you would like to test it, you will need to run it locally by following the steps below:
+To test it, run it locally by following the steps below:

 ```sh
 npm install
 npm run serve
 ```

-## Using atomic
+## Using Atomic

 You can either install the npm package or add it to your page via CDN.
 The configuration below is the same for both, however the usage differs slightly.